adobe/aem-project-archetype/README.md

 ## Building

-To compile and use an edge, local version of this archetype:
+Run the following command to use an edge, local version of this archetype.
+You can append `-Pit-basic` to skip the frontend integration tests:

     mvn clean install